aleen42/PersonalWiki/Programming/JavaScript/high_performance/loading_and_execution/loading_and_execution.md

 #### Dynamic Script Elements

-At the root of a document, the `<script>` element isn't any diferent than any other element on a page: references can be retrieved through the DOM, and they can be moved, removed from the documen
+At the root of a document, the `<script>` element isn't any diferent than any other element on a page: references can be retrieved through the DOM, and they can be moved, removed from the document, and even created.
+That's why we can easiy using standard DOM methods to create a `<script>` element.